Public Visitation

 The Ocean Institute, because of the nature of our collections and rotations, must accept gifts free of trust, obligation, or conditions that need to be met.
 We ask that items being donated are surrendered of ownership by the donor.
 If you would like to receive back your donation at some point in time, please contact us at oi@oceaninstitute.org discuss the loaning of an object.

 We cannot accept unsolicited donations.
-Please do not mail, ship, or drop off any items intended for donation without consulting an appropriate staff member of the Ocean Institute.
+Please do not mail, ship, or drop off any items intended for donation without receiving permission from Ocean Institute staff.
 Information detailing the origins and “story” behind items, to the best of the donor’s ability, is required.